-When it comes to Mexican food, tacos typically get all the glory.
+When it comes to Mexican-style food, tacos typically get all the glory.
 In our opinion, flautas are an unsung dinner hero.
 They’re technically just crispy, rolled-up tacos—but they’re really so much more than that.
 Seriously, what could be better than warm, crunchy tortillas stuffed with all kinds of delicious fillings?
 Ours boast stewed and mashed black beans, diced poblano, and jalapeño-flecked pepper jack.
-They’re then pan fried until deeply golden and topped with guacamole, pico de gallo, sour cream, and hot sauce.
+Then, they’re pan-fried until golden and topped with guacamole, pico de gallo, and sour cream.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Southwest Spice Blend

 Pepper Jack Cheese(ContainsMilk)

 • Wash and dry produce. • Finely dice tomato.
 Trim and thinly slice scallions.
 Halve lime.
 Halve, peel, and thinly slice onion.
 Core, deseed, and cut poblano into ½-inch pieces.
 Drain beans over a small bowl, reserving liquid. • In a separate small bowl, combine tomato, scallions, a big squeeze of lime juice, and a drizzle of olive oil.
 Season with salt and pepper.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add onion and poblano; cook, stirring occasionally, until just softened, 5-6 minutes. • Add Southwest Spice and half the beans (you’ll use the rest in the next step).
 Cook, stirring, until fragrant and warmed through, 2-3 minutes.
 Season with salt and pepper.
 Remove from heat.